U-Haul Collision Lawyers in Phoenix, AZ

 U-Haul accidents can happen anywhere and at any time and although the company has insurance available many renters choose to forgo the optional coverage.
 If you or a loved one has been hurt in a U-Haul crash, the victim may be entitled to compensation.

 and many more local cities and towns.
 Our intake staff is available 24 hours a day, 7 days a week to discuss your claim.
-Contact us by calling or texting 1-800-706-3000 or locally at 602-258-8888 and you will be connected with one of our lawyers best suited in handling your case after a few initial questions.
+Contact us by calling 1-800-706-3000 or locally at 602-258-8888 and you will be connected with one of our lawyers best suited in handling your case after a few initial questions.

 If you prefer to contact us online, fill out the FREE CASE REVIEW form located at the top right hand corner of this page its 100% FREE to submit.